gnuvince/ppbert/README.md

 - Add flags to control the pretty printing (e.g., indentation width, number of basic values on a single line, etc.).
-- Do latin-1 encoding for atoms and strings.
 - Add a [jq](https://stedolan.github.io/jq/)-like query language.
 - Write a man page.